MicrosoftDocs/azure-docs/articles/azure-monitor/containers/container-insights-prometheus-metrics-addon.md

 #### Prerequisites

-- Register the `AKS-PrometheusAddonPreview` feature flag in the Azure Kubernetes clusters subscription with the following command inm Azure CLI: `az feature register --namespace Microsoft.ContainerService --name AKS-PrometheusAddonPreview`.
+- Register the `AKS-PrometheusAddonPreview` feature flag in the Azure Kubernetes clusters subscription with the following command in Azure CLI: `az feature register --namespace Microsoft.ContainerService --name AKS-PrometheusAddonPreview`.
 - The aks-preview extension needs to be installed using the command `az extension add --name aks-preview`.
 For more information on how to install a CLI extension, see [Use and manage extensions with the Azure CLI](https://learn.microsoft.com/cli/azure/azure-cli-extensions-overview).
 - Azure CLI version 2.41.0 or higher is required for this feature.